juniorrojas/ff-net/README.md

-# neurograph
+# ffnet
-Visualization of neural networks learning in real time.
-[See the live demo.] (http://juniorrojas.github.io/neurograph)
+A feedforward neural network learning in real time.
+[See the live demo.] (http://juniorrojas.github.io/ffnet)